-Generator Asset is a generator that has been registered in accordance with the Asset Registration Process.
+Generator Asset is a device (or a collection of devices) that is capable of injecting real power onto the grid that has been registered as a Generator Asset in accordance with the Asset Registration Process.

 Generator Imbalance Service is the form of Ancillary Service described in Schedule 10 of the OATT.